Friendly Inclusive Gardening (FIG)

-FIG is an all-inclusive approach to creating garden spaces, developed by UCCE Master Gardener Stephen Cantú using the 7 Principles Of Universal Design.
+FIG is an all-inclusive approach to creating garden spaces, developed by UC Master Gardener of San Diego County Stephen Cantú using the 7 Principles Of Universal Design.
 An enabled garden may use concepts such as raised garden beds, modified tools, and broader pathways to achieve both accessibility and functionality.

 Friendly - safe and easy movement around the garden, and the right tool for the job.